MicrosoftDocs/dynamics-365-project-operations/articles/budget/transfer-budgets-to-forecasts.md

 [!INCLUDE[banner](../includes/banner.md)]

-_**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing_
+_**Applies To:** Project Operations for resource/nonstocked based scenarios, Lite deployment - deal to proforma invoicing._

-This article outlines the typical steps involved in transferring budgets from Dataverse to forecasts in Finance and Operations for resource non-stocked deployment.
+This article outlines the typical steps involved in transferring budgets from Dataverse to forecasts in Finance and Operations for resource nonstocked deployment.

-As described in the [project budget management overview](project-budget-management-overview-res-non-stocked.md), activities such as project creation, tracking actuals against budget, budget approval, forecast updates, and budget revisions occur within Dataverse.
-Once budgets are approved, they are transferred to forecast tables in Finance and Operations.
+As outlined in the [project budget management overview](project-budget-management-overview-res-nonstocked.md), tasks such as project creation, tracking actuals against budget, budget approval, forecast updates, and budget revisions take place within Dataverse.
+Following approval, the budgets are then transferred to forecast tables within Finance and Operations.

 ## Enable the project budget transfer to forecasts feature

 The capability to transfer approved budgets from Dataverse to Finance and Operations is currently in public preview.
-To enable this feature, you need to activate **Enable Project Budget management feature in Project Operations for non-stocked/resource based scenarios** in Finance and Operations feature management.
-Additionally, if you wish to periodically transfer approved budgets into forecasts, you can activate **Enable batch-schedule project budget integration from CE into F&O forecast tables for non-stocked/resource based scenarios** to schedule the batch job.
+To enable this feature, you need to activate **Enable Project Budget management feature in Project Operations for nonstocked/resource based scenarios** in Finance and Operations feature management.
+Additionally, if you wish to periodically transfer approved budgets into forecasts, you can activate **Enable batch-schedule project budget integration from CE into F&O forecast tables for nonstocked/resource based scenarios** to schedule the batch job.

 Follow these steps to enable the feature:
 1. Go to Finance & Operations -> System Administration -> Feature Management, and click Check for updates.
-1. Search for the feature name **Enable Project Budget management feature in Project Operations for non-stocked/resource based scenarios**, and enable it.
+1. Search for the feature name **Enable Project Budget management feature in Project Operations for nonstocked/resource based scenarios**, and enable it.
 1. Once enabled, you can import budget lines manually into forecasts from the All forecasts form, or schedule a periodic batch job to do so.
-1. If you choose to transfer approved budgets into forecasts periodically using a batch job, also enable the feature **Enable batch-schedule project budget integration from CE into F&O forecast tables for non-stocked/resource based scenarios**.
+1. If you choose to transfer approved budgets into forecasts periodically using a batch job, also enable the feature **Enable batch-schedule project budget integration from CE into F&O forecast tables for nonstocked/resource based scenarios**.

 Project budgets can be created for various project types, including fixed-price, time and material, and investment projects, covering both cost and sales budgets.

 ## Transfer project budget to forecasts manually

 The capability to transfer approved budgets to forecasts is currently behind a feature.
-Please follow the steps above to enable it.
+Follow the steps above to enable it.

 Follow these steps to manually transfer approved project budgets to forecasts: